 Your son is required to provide food for the kayak expedition.
-This includes a pre-prepared packed lunch on Monday and suitable food to be prepared by your son for 2 dinners, 2 breakfasts, 1 additional lunch and ample snacks (no nuts) for an active couple of days until mid-morning on Wednesday.
+This includes a suitable food to be prepared by your son for 2 dinners, 2 breakfasts, 1 lunch and ample snacks (no nuts) for an active couple of days.
 Your son has received a menu booklet which will has been explained in a tutorial session.
 This booklet highlights appropriate food choices and menu options.
 Please ensure your son does not bring any nuts in his expedition food.